23 Dimension Reduction

 x <- sweep(x, 2, colSds(x), "/")

-In the figure above, we show the distance between observation 1 and 2 (blue), and observation 1 and 51 (red).
+In the scatterplot above, we also show the distance between observation 1 and 2 (blue), and observation 1 and 51 (red).
 Note that the blue line is shorter, which implies that 1 and 2 are closer.

 We can compute these distances using dist: